 Notes

-- I have tested this recipe with Cup4Cup and Bob's Red Mill 1 to 1 GF blend.
-Bob's 1:1 was tested, but it didn't perform well.
-That doesn't mean others will not work, I just have not tested other flours.
+- I have tested this recipe with Cup4Cup and Bob’s Red Mill 1 to 1 GF blend.
+Bob’s 1:1 was tested, but it didn’t perform well.
+Many 1:1 flour blends don’t work well with yeast.
+Reader Tested: Pillsbury GF Flour and Better Batter.

 - If you want to make this pizza dairy-free, omit the parmesan cheese and use a dairy-free cheese.